TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Rte/InTheFrontend/Introduction.rst

 ==================

-**Files**: Any required files to include a form in the frontend require an extension, this can be a sitepackage but also a separated extension.
+**Files**: Any required files to include a form in the frontend require an extension, this can be a sitepackage but also a separate extension.
 Required filetypes include JavaScript, fluid-templates, CSS and PHP.

 **JavaScript**: Rendering the content in the RTE in the frontend is done